 São Miguel Island, the Azores

-ravel around the island and discover small villages, hot springs, and other natural wonders.
-Here are a few popular attractions in the area that you must not miss: whale watching trips, Lagoa das Sete Cidades, Gorreana Tea Factory, Caldeiras Vulcânicas, and Lagoa das Empadadas.
+Travel around the island and discover small villages, hot springs, and other natural wonders.
+Key attractions include whale-watching trips, Lagoa das Sete Cidades, Gorreana Tea Factory, Caldeiras Vulcânicas, and Lagoa das Empadadas.

 Sintra